sankarvj/relay/README.md

 ### child units:
 If the referenced entity is child unit then the items are fetched and passed as the choices
 ### nodes:
-The nodes and flows are handled specifically
+The nodes are handled specifically
 ### flows:
-The nodes and flows are handled specifically
+The flows are handled specifically
 [more info](internal/reference/README.md)

 ### How the segmentation for the reverse usecase works?